 Another mind-blowing aspect is the exorbitant cost of dining at a typical Dempsey Hill restaurant.
 Somehow, the very same people who keep whining about how broke they are feel no compunction about paying $14++ for a smoothie.

 As it turns out, though, there are some pretty good deals hidden among the greenery.
 Yes, I’m just as surprised as you are.
-Read on to find out how much you should budget for a meal at the 15 best Dempsey Hill restaurants, and what promotions you can take advantage of.
+Read on to find out how much you should budget for a meal at the 15 best Dempsey Hill restaurants.

 Here’s a list of the top restaurants on Dempsey Hill and estimates of how much you’d spend on a typical meal per person, excluding alcohol and desserts.
 All prices exclude service charge and GST.

 |Dempsey Hill restaurant||Cuisine||Approx. bill per pax|

 |Morsels||Fusion||$30 to $90|

 |Jones the Grocer||Australian||$35|

 |Chopsuey Cafe||Chinese American||$40|

 |Don Quijote||Spanish||$40 (buffet)|